Skip to content

 Per-Runtime Implementation

 Companion tool calls are executed via an executeCompanionToolCall activity.
-Blocking spawns use executeChild() to run a child workflow.
-The parent workflow waits for the child to complete.
-After a blocking child completes, the workflow calls markPersistentChildStatus to update the SubSessionRef.
+Blocking spawns use wf.startChild to run a child workflow.
+In v7, the parent does NOT block awaiting children in-workflow — if the parent reaches a HITL boundary (or its own deadline), it exits with 'suspended_awaiting_children'.
+After a blocking child completes, markPersistentChildStatus updates the SubSessionRef; the parent's __resume-N workflow drains the result via applyResultsAndReload.

 The Temporal runtime does NOT store companion tool results as separate ToolResultMessages in the state store.
-Results flow through the workflow execution context.
+Results flow through the workflow execution context (or through the resume drain on suspension).

 State Store Requirements

-The persistent sub-agent feature requires state stores to support the mode and name fields on SubSessionRef:
+The persistent sub-agent feature requires state stores to support the mode, name, and completionDelivered fields on SubSessionRef (completionDelivered is the durable dedup flag that prevents a child's completion from being delivered to the parent twice):

 StoreSupportNotes